kenchangh/storey.js/README.md

 storey.js
 =========

-**This project is still under development. storey.js is developed to be used in [cargo.js](https://github.com/mavenave/storey.js).**
+**This project is still under development. storey.js is developed to be used in [cargo.js](https://github.com/mavenave/cargo.js).**

 storey.js is a bunch of wrapper functions that make DOM / Web Storage **safer** and **better** to use.

 Some of the key features of storey.js:
- - Asynchronous wrappers over storage transactions
+ - Asynchronous wrappers over Storage transactions
  - Serializes / deserializes to string (less shit work for you)
  - Minimal, no dependencies and fallbacks (most browsers support Web Storage already)